jnth/realtime-data-with-map/INSTALL.md

 Create a PostgreSQL database and set connection configuration in `dbinfo.py`.

-Create database schema `qa` and tables (TODO: create a init script).
+Create database schema `qa` and tables by running `init-db.sql` in your database.

 Configure Apache (`/etc/apache2/sites-available/afficheur-qa.conf`) :